 Stretching is a really important part of any strengthening program.

-Even if muscle imbalance wasn’t the original cause of your SI joint problems, stretching is still going to be an important part of your recovery.
+Even if muscle imbalance wasn’t the original cause of your SI joint problems, stretching can be an important part of your recovery.

 As you progress through your exercises, you may find that different muscles in your body tend to get tight at times.